Producing News Videos on a Deadline

-I have honed my skill sets to deliver compelling news stories edited for same day broadcast.
-At the University of Alaska Anchorage I was very fortunate to study and shoot under Professor Scott Jensen, a two-time winner of the National Press Photographers Association's National Ernie Crisp Television News Photographer of the Year award.
+At the University of Alaska Anchorage, I was fortunate to study under the Emmy Award winning Professor Scott Jensen, a two-time winner of the National Press Photographers Association's National Ernie Crisp Television News Photographer of the Year award.